CollabDJ/CollabDJ/README.md

     * Open from cloud load saved songs from cloud

 4. **Saving**
-    * You can save locally or to the cloud
+    * There is a hamburge menu on the creat song page with options saving locally or in cloud.
     * <a href="https://github.com/CollabDJ/CollabDJ/blob/master/CollabDJWireframes/HamburgerMenu.jpg">Hamburger Menu Wireframe</a>

-5. **Joining friends**

 **Optional**